Xfers/docs/source/index.md

 }
 ```

 Returns the current pending intent of the user.
+If multiple intents are created, only the last one is returned.

 #### HTTPS Request

 `GET https://sandbox.xfers.io/api/v3/intents`